croysdar/clutter-map/react-front-end/src/services/README.md

 ## Guidelines

-- Separate API calls into distinct service modules based on the feature or resource they interact with (e.g., `itemService.ts` for item-related API calls).
+- Separate API calls into distinct service modules based on the feature or resource they interact with.
 - Keep the service functions pure and free of side effects when possible.
 - Handle errors gracefully within service functions and return meaningful error messages or status codes.